0x0verflow/TipeeeRekt.py/README.md

 ## Disclaimer
 This software is for educational purposes only!
 The exploit has already been reported to Tipeeestream.
-They said it's not an exploit, just normal usage of their API.
+They said it's not an exploit, just normal usage of their API which their users are warned about.
+Please ONLY use this tool to recover your own account or to troll people you've got a permission from.# **Any other usage of this tool is illegal.**